MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-snapshot-debugging.md

 |`snapshotVerbosity`| Determines how much execution context to be recorded.
 If **SnapPoint** is specified, then only methods that hit a snappoint will be recorded.|

 When a configuration is defined, a snapshot debugging session can be initialized by pressing **Ctrl+Shift+P** and then selecting **AL:Initialize Snapshot Debugging** or by pressing **F7**.

+> [!NOTE]
+> If you are going to use the snapshot for profiling the code, you must enable the configuration parameter called `executionContext`.
+For more information, see [AL Profiler Overview](devenv-al-profiler-overview.md).

 To record the AL execution, the server will now wait for a connection to happen where the following rules apply: